Sarp-Archive/SelectReader/README.md

 # SelectReader
-A Chrome extension that reads out the selected text.
+A browser extension that reads out the selected text.

 ## Installation: